1ajx/Cloud-translate/README.md

 ## Installation

 1. Clone or download this repository
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome/Eege and navigate to `chrome://extensions/`
 3. Enable **Developer mode** (top-right toggle)
 4. Click **Load unpacked** and select the project folder
 5. Open the extension options page and enter your API Key(s)